jinenv/faye/docs/architecture-refractor.md

-# Nyxa - Architectural Refactor Changelog
+# Faye - Architectural Refactor Changelog

 This release focuses on major architectural improvements to enhance performance, data integrity, and stability, preparing the application for future feature development.